Massachusetts Laws and Incentives

 The Massachusetts Department of Environmental Protection (MassDEP) provides U.S. Environmental Protection Agency Diesel Emissions Reduction Act (DERA) funding for projects that reduce diesel emissions in Massachusetts.
 Funding for eligible project costs is available for local or state agencies and public colleges and universities that reduce diesel emissions by converting engines to alternative fuels, retrofitting exhaust controls, purchasing new vehicles, or adding idle reduction equipment.
 MassDEP prioritizes projects that benefit environmental justice communities.
 Additional terms and conditions apply.
 For more information, including funding amounts and how to apply, see the MassDEP Apply for a DERA Open Solicitation Grant website.

-Public Access Electric Vehicle (EV) Charging Station Grants
+Public Access Electric Vehicle (EV) Charger Grants

-The Public Access Charging Program provides grants to non-residential entities for 80% of the cost of Level 2 EV charging stations and installation, and a maximum of $50,000 per street address for hardware and installation costs.
+The Public Access Charging Program provides grants to non-residential entities for 80% of the cost of Level 2 EV chargers and installation, and a maximum of $50,000 per street address for hardware and installation costs.
 Installations at government property qualify for 100% of the cost, up to $50,000.
-Qualified EV charging stations must be available to the public at least 12 hours per day.
+Qualified EV chargers must be available to the public at least 12 hours per day.
 This program is part of Massachusetts Electric Vehicle Incentive Program (MassEVIP) and is funded by Massachusetts’ portion of the Volkswagen Environmental Mitigation Trust.
 For more information, including future funding availability, application, and eligibility requirements, see the MassEVIP Public Access Charging Incentives website.

-The Massachusetts Electric Vehicle Incentive Program (MassEVIP) provides grants for 60% of the cost of Level 1 or Level 2 EV charging stations, up to $50,000 per street address.
+The Massachusetts Electric Vehicle Incentive Program (MassEVIP) provides grants for 60% of the cost of Level 1 or Level 2 EV chargers, up to $50,000 per street address.
 Eligible entities include private, public, or non-profit workplaces and fleets with 15 or more employees on site.
 The program is funded by Massachusetts’ portion of the Volkswagen Environmental Mitigation Trust.
 Applications are accepted on a first-come, first-served basis until funds are exhausted.
 For more information, including funding availability, application, and eligibility requirements, see the Apply for MassEVIP Workplace and Fleet Charging Incentives website.

 Electric Vehicle (EV) Grants for Public Fleets